RhettRautsaw/VenomMaps/code/README.md

-I obtained a list of all synonyms for species in “Crotalinae” from the [Reptile Database (May 2020)](http://www.reptile-database.org/) (Thanks Peter Uetz\!) and combined this with a full list of viper species to create a long list of synonyms.
+I obtained a list of all synonyms for species in “Crotalinae” from the [Reptile Database (May 2020)](http://www.reptile-database.org/) (Thanks Peter Uetz!) and combined this with a full list of viper species to create a long list of synonyms.

 ``` r